 The ORNL Computational Sciences and Engineering Division is looking for post-bachelor’s and post-master’s associates to conduct research in the Geographic Information Science and Technology group.
 The Associates will support spatial research initiatives with special emphasis in remote sensing and imagery analysis to develop population models.
 Applicants must have recently earned a B.S. or M.S. degree in geography, GIS, remote sensing, or a related field.
 Access the Post-Bachelor’s application and the Post-Master’s application.

 We want to see your pictures – #ORNLStory pictures that is!
-For the Spring 2016 Photo Contest, submit pictures on Instagram, Twitter or Facebook using the hashtag #ORNLStory and automatically be entered to win an awesome prize.
+For the Fall 2017 Photo Contest, submit pictures on Instagram, Twitter or Facebook using the hashtag #ORNLStory and automatically be entered to win an awesome prize!
 For current ORISE participants only.
-Plus, we’ll follow you back on Instagram!

-We’re gearing up for Summer 2016.
-You should too!
-If you’re an undergraduate, recent AAS/BS/MS/PhD graduate, or current graduate student, and are interested in conducting research through a summer internship at ORNL, check out the HERE program and the ASTRO program.
+If you’re an undergraduate, recent AAS/BS/MS/PhD graduate, or current graduate student, and are interested in conducting research through an internship at ORNL, check out the HERE program and the ASTRO program.
 Both programs accept applications year-round and are open to a variety of academic levels, in a variety of STEM and technical fields.

 Have you seen it?
 We have a new newsletter we’re sending out to our current participants every week.
 It’s an easy way to stay up to date with all of our Science Education Events.